 Sports grounds generally have effective security and safety measures in place.
 However, it is important not to be complacent.
 This advice complements and supports the NaCTSO guidance, and is aimed at providing specific advice to sports grounds and event organisers to help with any review or planning you might be undertaking.

-- Review your contingency planning arrangement for dealing with terrorism and other threats and incidents.
+- Review your contingency planning arrangements for dealing with terrorism and other threats and incidents.
 Consider developing a dynamic lock-down procedure if one is not already in place.
 We recommend exercising revised contingency plans in order to validate them.

 - The club or ground security policies, procedures and arrangements should be reviewed.
 Where there are no procedures or policies it is recommended they are developed and implemented at the earliest opportunity.

 - Access control and screening (searching) arrangements for pedestrians and vehicles should be reviewed.
 This may include revising car parking arrangements to increase stand-off distances between cars and the premises as well as ticket checks away from the points of entry to the venue.

 - All visitors should be identified and signed in according to the agreed policies and procedures.

 - Consider reviewing or developing your deliveries procedure to ensure they are received and processed in a secure manner.
 Questions to ask could include, is the delivery from a known supplier and is it expected?
 Is there anything unusual about the packaging or item?

 - All external access points and openings to the sports ground should be secured and monitored.